Beercow/ProcDOT-Plugins/README.md

 # ProcDOT-Plugins
-Plugins to add funtionality to ProcDOT
+Plugins to add functionality to ProcDOT